How to Make Chocolate Ravioli.

-Hello October.
-And HELLO how can it already be October?
-Sigh.
-I thought we’d start out the month with a bang.
 In my opinion you can’t ever go wrong with chocolate.
 Ever.
-We’re not going quite as extreme as Sweet & Spicy Nutella Covered Bacon (which btw is ridiculous!
+We’re not going quite as extreme as Sweet & Spicy Nutella Covered Bacon (which btw is ridiculous.
 As in you must try it soon) but we’re stepping outside of the dessert box.
 A little.
 Okay, a lot.
 We’re making a chocolate dessert ravioli and we’re going to show you exactly how you can too.

-I posted a sneak peak of these bite sized beauties on Instagram yesterday.
-I’m pretty sure they received the most likes out of any foto I’ve ever posted.
+The answer is yes.
+I posted a sneak peak of these bite sized beauties on Instagram when I made them.
+I’m pretty sure they received the most likes out of any photo I’ve ever posted.
 Which makes me think you like chocolate as much as I do.
 Which is after all why we’re friends.
 Just kidding.
 Sort of.
 Y’all have good taste.
 I can’t argue with good taste.

-You start with a basic pasta dough recipe and add unsweetened cocoa powder.
-I grew up with that little iconic brown box of Hershey’s Cocoa Powder gracing my Mom’s and Grandma’s kitchen pantry and is just naturally the one I gravitate to at the store as well.
-Next go round I’m going to try using their dark chocolate unsweetened cocoa powder.
+You start with a basic pasta dough recipe and simply add unsweetened cocoa powder.
+I grew up with that little iconic brown box of Hershey’s Cocoa Powder gracing my Mom’s and Grandma’s kitchen pantry and is naturally just the one I gravitate to as well.

-The beautiful part of this dessert story is that you can fill these with just about anything your heart desires.
-Today mine was feeling mascarpone with a touch of pure VANILLA EXTRACT and a handful of fresh mint from the garden.
+The beautiful part of this dessert story is that you can fill these ravioli with just about anything your heart desires.
+I was feeling mascarpone and ricotta cheese with a splash of PURE VANILLA EXTRACT.

 - 1/3 cup unsweetened cocoa powder